Try

 AWS CMS Use Cases

-When AWS is combined with a modern CMS built to maximize the cloud’s potential, then many use cases can be achieved.
+When AWS is combined with a modern CMS built to maximize the cloud’s potential, many use cases can be achieved.
 An AWS CMS provides the technology infrastructure required to implement several digital innovations.
 Here are a few examples:

 Personalized, Planet-Scale Enterprise Websites

-Today’s modern websites feature minimalistic designs, but more importantly, they are created with the customer in mind.
+Today’s modern enterprise websites feature minimalistic designs, but more importantly, they are created with the customer in mind.
 Personalized and responsive websites deliver better customer experiences.

 Mobile Apps & Multichannel Experiences

-An AWS CMS will provide an API-first developer experience to support native-mobile app development and content delivery across many channels and devices.
+Consumers today don’t merely rely on modern websites; if they do, they may choose to access them via their mobile devices.
+An AWS CMS will provide an API-first developer experience to support native mobile app development and content delivery across many channels and devices.
 This enables companies to create multichannel experiences and meet customers wherever they are.

 Live Video Experiences

 An AWS CMS allows you to fully leverage the capabilities of AWS Media Services, including live streaming and VOD experiences.
-Video content management on AWS is the future of next gen video experiences.
+Video content management on AWS is the future of next-gen video experiences.

 CrafterCMS: Built to Leverage the Power of AWS

 For the ideal CMS capable of leveraging the cloud and all that AWS has to offer, look no further than CrafterCMS.
-CrafterCMS has the user-friendly features you require to create and manage omnichannel experiences on a global scale, and the DevOps capabilities for building and deploying modern content-enabled applications in the elastic cloud.
+CrafterCMS has the user-friendly features you require to create and manage omnichannel experiences on a global scale and the DevOps capabilities for building and deploying modern content-enabled applications in the elastic cloud.

 Plus, CrafterCMS’s unique support for DevContentOps processes combines content authoring operations with DevOps to enhance how content-rich digital experiences are built and optimized for today’s modern digital landscape.

 Want to learn more about how CrafterCMS integrates with AWS?
-Read our whitepaper on Choosing a CMS for Building Content-Driven Sites and Apps on AWS.
+Read our White Paper on Choosing a CMS for Building Content-Driven Sites and Apps on AWS.

 Related Posts